coderberry/cavneb.github.io-old/source/_posts/2013-07-08-authentication-with-emberjs-part-2.markdown

     $ rake db:migrate; rake db:migrate RAILS_ENV=test
     $ rake test

-Also, make sure you run `./bin/ember_build` in a separate tab.

 ## Add Ember using Ember Tools!

 I have created Ember applications using a variety of shortcuts ([Yeoman](https://github.com/yeoman/generator-ember), [ember-rails](https://github.com/emberjs/ember-rails)) but have found that [Ember Tools](https://github.com/rpflorence/ember-tools) is by far the best option available.
 It allows me to skip the [Asset Pipeline](http://coderberry.me/blog/2012/04/24/asset-pipeline-for-dummies/) completely and work directly in my public folder.